NEU-SNS/BehavIoT/README.md

 # Behaviot
-This repo ontains the analysis code for our IMC23 paper.
+This repo contains the analysis code for our IMC23 paper.
 We are updating it to enhance the code's usability.

 ```
 @inproceedings{hu-imc23,